zotonic/zotonic/doc/ref/actions/action_dialog_predicate_new.rst

 .. include:: meta-dialog_predicate_new.rst

+Show a dialog for creating a new :term:`predicate`.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation